 Masters Degree: Atmospheric and Oceanic Sciences M.S.

-Course requirements for the master's degree are satisfied by completion of a departmentally approved program of study.
-Each program of study must consist of at least nine courses (36 units), six (24 units) of which must be entry level graduate courses drawn from a list maintained by the department and chosen to ensure proper breadth and preparation.
-The minimum of 12 additional units of coursework are chosen, from the 200-series, to develop a specialization.
+Course requirements for the master’s degree are satisfied by completion of a departmentally approved program of study.
+Each program of study must consist of at least nine courses (36 units), six (24 units) of which must be entry level graduate courses drawn from a list maintained and published on the website by the department and chosen to ensure proper breadth and preparation.
+The minimum of 12 additional units of coursework is chosen from the 200-series to prepare for their specific research area.
 The advanced course requirements also may be partially satisfied by: (1) 200-series courses taken for a grade outside of the department; (2) directed studies courses (596) within the department; and, in case of thesis plan students, (3) research courses (598) within the department.
-Only one 500-series course (four units) may be applied toward the minimum graduate course requirement for the master's degree.
-Each student submits their program of study to the department prior to the beginning of their second year.
-Subject to the approval of the student's guidance committee, the program of study may be amended, repeatedly and at any time, based on course offerings and evolving interests.
+Only one 500-series course (four units) may be applied toward the minimum graduate course requirement for the master’s degree.
+Each student submits their program of study to the department prior to the beginning of the Spring quarter of their first year.
+Subject to the approval of the student’s faculty advising committee, the program of study may be amended at any time, based on course offerings and evolving interests.
 The final program of study will be the basis for the departmental oral comprehensive examination.
-Satisfactory completion of the program of study requires an S grade for all S/U graded courses and a B average in all letters-graded courses that are part of the program of study.
+Satisfactory completion of the program of study requires an S grade for all S/U grades courses and a B average in all letters-graded courses that are part of the program of study.